sugaryourcoffee/syc-svpro/README.md

 * create a table from a source file with dynamically create columns (since version 0.1.4)
 * join two file based on a joint column value (since version 0.1.7)
+* merge files based on common headline columns (since version 0.1.10)

 To get help type

     $ sycsvpro -h

-In the following examples we assume the following files 'machines.csv' and 'region.csv'
+In the following examples we assume the following files 'machines.csv', 'region.csv' and revenue.csv

 ```
 customer;machine;control;drive;motor;date;contract;price;c-id